01101010110/Pumpkin-Pete-Quests/Quests.md

 **Outcomes**:<br>
 ✅ Correct!
 Cornwell is the Kingdom’s wise Librarian.
 You earn 100 Coins 🪙 and 5 Gems 💎. (📖 Librarian)<br>
 ❌ Nope.
 That's someone else's job!
 No prize (⚒️ Blacksmith.)<br>
 ❌ Incorrect!
-Cornwell is not a wizard, he's a librarian. (🧙‍♂️ Wizard.)
+Cornwell is not a wizard, he's a librarian.
+No Prize (🧙‍♂️ Wizard.)
 <br><br>
 **Screenshots**:<br>
 <img